 Study Abroad and Exchange Eligibility Requirements

-Students must be in good academic and disciplinary standing at Cal Poly in order to be eligible to participate in a study abroad or exchange program.
+Students must be in good academic and disciplinary standing at Cal Poly in order to be eligible to participate in study abroad or exchange programs.
 In addition, students must meet the eligibility requirements of their chosen programs.
 Academic eligibility standards vary by program and most require a minimum GPA and at least one letter of recommendation.
 Participants may not study abroad during their first quarter at Cal Poly.
 Students who are on Academic Probation or Disciplinary Probation at the time of application, or the term prior to studying abroad, must notify the International Center.
 Normally, such students will be considered ineligible to participate in the program unless extenuating circumstances exist, and the International Center gives its approval.
 Students are strongly encouraged to seek pre-approval for courses prior to departing for their terms abroad.
-If a program is located in a country where there is a U.S. Department of State Travel Warning, Cal Poly may not provide the approval to participate in the program, or provide pre-approval for the transfer of credits.
+If a program is located in a country where there is a U.S. Department of State Travel Warning, Cal Poly may not provide the approval to participate in the program, or provide pre-approval for the transfer of credits

 Cal Poly Partner Programs

 Cal Poly has formal partnership contracts with several private sector and consortium program providers to place Cal Poly students in reputable study programs, usually cooperating universities or specialized study centers.
 Each partner offers specializations and a variety of locations, and all have been vetted by the Cal Poly International Programs Committee.
 For further information about partner programs, students should check with the Cal Poly Study Abroad website, visit partner websites, or schedule an appointment as needed with an Affiliated Partner advisor in the International Center.